Korea

 Adoption of International Standards

-The FSS has established a QA review program that inspects audit reports of listed companies, audit firms that audit listed companies, and firms which fall under joint supervision with foreign regulators.
-Additional information is required to determine if the QA review program by the FSS is aligned with the best practices of SMO 1.
+The FSS has established a QA review program that inspects financial statements of listed companies, audit firms that audit listed companies, and firms which fall under joint supervision with foreign regulators.
+FSS's QA program is aligned with the requirements of SMO 1.
+As of May 2024, the quality management standards have not yet been adopted.

 KICPA’s Audit Quality Control Review Committee is responsible for conducting QA reviews of unlisted companies and other audit firms that do not fall under the oversight of the FSS.
-KICPA reports that its QA program is aligned with the requirements of SMO 1 and has also adopted ISQC 1 for application.
+KICPA's QA program is aligned with the requirements of SMO 1 and has also adopted ISQC 1 for application.
+An analysis of ISQM 1 is being conducted to review for potential adoption.

 Current Status: Partially Adopted